 Research shows that many adults spend over 7 hours a day sitting down - at work, on transport or watching TV or a computer screen.
 People aged over 65 spend 10 hours or more each day sitting or lying down, making them the most sedentary age group.
-The Department of Health describe inactivity as a "silent killer".
+The Department of Health describes inactivity as a "silent killer".

-Our team can support you to increase your levels of physical activity, taking into account of your current state of health and general circumstances.
+Our team can support you to increase your levels of physical activity, taking into account your current state of health and general circumstances.

 How we can support you

 We can support you in finding ways to become more active that suit you and your lifestyle.
 Once established, we will develop a plan that'll keep you active.
 Together we will set goals and keep track of your activity levels to monitor your progress.